Frequently Asked Questions

 We wish to provide our own coffin/ we only wish to buy a coffin from you/ we want to carry out the funeral ourselves.
 Can you help?

 Absolutely.
-Our services do not come in packages.
-Whether you would like just a coffin, or just a hearse, or you only require us to care for the deceased until the arrangements are made, please let us know.
+Many of our services are available independent of funeral packages.
+Whether you would like just a coffin, or just a hearse, or you only require us to care for the person who has died until the arrangements are made, please let us know.
 We will charge you fairly for what we do.
-Our advice is willingly given, and always free.
+Our advice is willingly given and always free.

 Do you accommodate different religious beliefs?

 Yes.
 Let us know what you need and we will do our best to provide it.
-In the past we have carried out funerals for people of all beliefs – and none.
+In the past, we have carried out funerals for people of many beliefs and none.